 Today, storyboards are heavily used in the video industry where they come as sketched-out illustration sequences that visualize key scenes of a video and help you better understand the story pace.
 While the eLearning storyboard fully inherits its ideas and goals from the sketched storyboard, its appearance is quite different.

 The eLearning storyboard comes in the form of a document that is created prior to the development of the actual course.
 In it, producers outline the entire structure of a future course and all its elements: visuals, text, audio, page interactions, navigation, etc. Such a document includes a set of screens/pages, each of which corresponds to a particular slide on the eLearning course.
+A visual elearning storyboard serves as a mockup to illustrate slide layouts, graphics, and navigation, providing a clear visual representation of the course before production begins.

 Four Key Elements to Create an Effective eLearning Storyboard